-Generex Sees Way Forward With Long-Lasting Covid-19 Vaccine (OTCMKTS:GNBT)
+Generex Sees Way Forward With Long-Lasting COVID-19 Vaccine (OTCMKTS:GNBT)

-Generex Sees Way Forward With Long-Lasting Covid-19 Vaccine
+Generex Sees Way Forward With Long-Lasting COVID-19 Vaccine

 Ii-Key technology is safe, and in a breast cancer trial 10 years out, still effective.